in-the-keyhole/openshift-cicd/README.md

 oc secrets link builder my-registry
 ```

-Then when we want to import an image from our private registry, we will use the reference policy `local`, so other pod will not fetch image
-from it directly, instead the image will be cached in the openshift internal registry and the other pod will retrieve their image from it.
+Then when we want to import an image from our private registry, we will use the reference policy `local`, so other pods will not fetch image from it directly.
+Instead the image will be cached in the openshift internal registry and the other pod will retrieve their image from it.

-This configuration allow us to not provide docker secret in each project and so we can enforce which service account has the
-right to pull an image from our private registry without sharing the secret in every project.
+This configuration allow us to not provide docker secrets in each project and so we can enforce which service account has the right to pull an image from our private registry without sharing the secret in every project.

 ```sh
 oc import-image ${image}:${version} --from=${image}:${version} -n my-openshift -reference-policy=local --confirm